Cleveland Fed Announces Appointments to Cleveland, Cincinnati, and Pittsburgh Boards and Federal Advisory Council

 Reserve Bank Directors

 Each Reserve Bank's main office has a nine-member board of directors.
-Three directors are elected by and representative of the member banks in each Federal Reserve District.
-The other six directors represent the general public, with due, but not exclusive, consideration to the interests of agriculture, commerce, industry, services, labor, and consumers.
-Of the six, three are elected by member banks and three are appointed by the Federal Reserve's Board of Governors in Washington, D.C.
+Three directors are elected by and representative of the stockholding banks in each Federal Reserve District.
+The other six directors represent the general public, which includes business, agriculture, labor and consumers.
+Of these, three are elected by member banks and three are appointed by the Federal Reserve's Board of Governors in Washington, D.C.

-Main office directors' responsibilities include making recommendations to the Board of Governors regarding the Federal Reserve's discount rate on primary credit; providing information about regional business conditions; and overseeing the Bank's budget and finances.
+Directors' responsibilities include making recommendations to the Board of Governors regarding the Federal Reserve's discount rate on primary credit; providing information about regional business conditions to their Reserve Bank president; and overseeing the Bank's budget and finances.

 Federal Reserve Bank of Cleveland